-All agencies must be able to provide twenty-four 24 hours/day, seven days/week, by licensed Master's and/or Bachelor's level staff.
-Bachelor's level staff must have a degree in social work, counseling, psychology or a related human services field and must have at least three (3) years of experience working with the target population that is, children/adolescents and their families.
+FFT program staff must include a licensed Master's level and/or Bachelor's level staff.
+Bachelor's level staff may provide non-clinical components of FFT treatment and must have a degree in social work, counseling, psychology, or a related human services field and must have at least three (3) years of experience working with the target population that is, children/adolescents and their families.
 Staffing for FFT services shall be comprised of no more than one-quarter Bachelor's level staff and, at minimum, three-quarters licensed Masters level staff.
-An active FFT team requires FFT certification of a Clinical Supervisor and at least three FFT certified treatment providers working collaboratively with one another using the FFT services as defined by the international FFT Services program provided by the State.
+An active FFT team requires FFT certification of a Clinical Supervisor and at least two FFT certified treatment providers working collaboratively with one another using the FFT program model services as defined by the State.